 “We’re going to exit this valley and pass through the mountains you see over there.
-It will take a week, at least,” Raúl said, trying to be helpful.
-Anna looked around, studying the surroundings.
+It will take a week, at least,” Raúl said.
+She looked around, studying the surroundings.
 They didn’t look much different than they had before.

 “Surely there’s a faster way?”

-“No, there is none,” Raúl said as his horse shifted beneath him.
+“No, there is not,” Raúl said as his horse shifted beneath him.
 Anna took a step back.

-“I’m not sure that is the truth.
+“I don’t believe you.
 There is always a faster way.
-Perhaps you are just not aware of it yet,” she said, trying to hide the uneasiness the horses gave her.
-“How long until we reach the mountains.”
+Perhaps you are just not aware of it yet,” she said, trying to hide her uneasiness at the horses.
+“How long until we reach the mountains?”

 “A few days, if we make good time and the weather holds.”